tekumara/notes/k3s.md

 The main limitation is it doesn't share its host's local image registry ([see below](#local-image-registry)) so images aren't cached, and it requires extra steps to access locally built images.

-It can be run using k3d or multipass or [docker-compose](https://gitlab.com/mur-at-public/kube).
+It can be run using k3d or multipass or [docker-compose](https://github.com/k3s-io/k3s/blob/master/docker-compose.yml) (see [also](https://gitlab.com/mur-at-public/kube)).

 ## k3d (recommended)